Worker dies while preparing for Formula 1 race on Las Vegas Strip: sources

-LAS VEGAS (KLAS) — A man is dead after he became injured while setting up for the upcoming Formula 1 race in Las Vegas, sources tell Nexstar’s KLAS.
+LAS VEGAS, Nev.
+(KLAS) – A man is dead after he became injured while setting up for the upcoming Formula 1 race in Las Vegas, sources tell Nexstar’s KLAS.

 Around 11:30 a.m.
 Saturday, officers were called to Las Vegas Boulevard after a worker was injured.